Temporo–mandibular joint dysfunction, commonly known as TMJ syndrome, can be incredibly painful.

 TMJ is one of the common causes of jaw pain and can cause a lot of unnecessary stress because it affects you every time you eat or talk.

-Many people with TMJ experience constant jaw pain, have difficulty chewing and locking their jaw joint.
-If left untreated it can get worse and cause more problems in the future if left untreated.
+Many people with TMJ experience constant jaw pain and have difficulty chewing and locking their jaw joints.
+If left untreated, it can get worse and cause more problems in the future if left untreated.
 It can become more difficult to treat and can often cause chronic headaches.

 What is it?

 One potential source of problems of the TMJ is the arrangement of the teeth.
-As you close your jaw, eventually the teeth touch and then the movements of the TMJs is completely guided by the arrangement of the teeth.
+As you close your jaw, eventually, the teeth touch and then the movements of the TMJs are completely guided by the arrangement of the teeth.
 If your teeth are off to one side, then your jaw will close to that same side, shunting the TMJ sideways.
-Do this thousands of times a day and the joint can start to get worn out.
+Do this thousands of times a day, and the joint can start to get worn out.

 You need to know

 - At the first consultation visit, the dentist will assess and recommend the best treatment option for you.
 They may refer you to an orthodontist or specialist.